SergenKaraoglan/sergen-karaoglan-tutorials/src/routes/fractal-tree/+page.md

   </Lazy>
 </div>

 A convenient property of procedurally generated art is that you can tweak the parameters to customise the appearance with ease.
 The recursive depth here is limited at 10 but you can edit the code to go as far as your hardware can handle.
-Another property is the angle.
-Each cylinder represented as a branch of the tree which each split at a fixed angle.
+Another modifiable property is the angle.
 Move the slider below to see how the angle changes the appearance of our fractal tree.

 <div class="m-auto mb-20 h-80 w-80 sm:h-96 sm:w-96">
   <Lazy